Dual 1+1 Offer | Ask DoctorAI FREE | Book Home Visit ✆ 09220145540

 • Liver disease: Liver disease can affect how your body produces and processes cholesterol, leading to high levels of LDL ("bad") cholesterol

-• Metabolic syndrome: Metabolic syndrome is a group of risk factors that includes high blood pressure, high blood sugar levels, and high triglyceride levels, all of which can contribute to high cholesterol levels
+• Metabolic syndrome: Metabolic Syndrome is a group of risk factors that includes high blood pressure, high blood sugar levels, and high triglyceride levels, all of which can contribute to high cholesterol levels

 • Genetics: Certain genetic conditions, such as familial hypercholesterolemia, can cause high cholesterol levels even if you lead a healthy lifestyle.